mounis-bhat/rest-api-go/README.md

 ### Database Migrations

-This project uses [Goose](https://github.com/pressly/goose) for database migrations.
-Migrations are automatically applied when the application starts.
+This project uses [Goose v3](https://github.com/pressly/goose/v3) for database migrations.
+Migrations are automatically applied when the application starts using embedded SQL files.

 ### Adding New Endpoints